rob-DEV/match-engine/README.md

 ## License

-Rust-template itself is licensed under the [MIT license](LICENSE) and includes this as the default project license.
+The project is licensed under the [MIT license](LICENSE) and includes this as the default project license.